-Sha Xin Wei is professor and director of the School of Arts, Media + Engineering (AME) at Arizona State University.
+Sha Xin Wei is professor at the School of Arts, Media + Engineering (AME) at Arizona State University.
 He directs the Synthesis Center for responsive environments and improvisation with colleagues in AME and affiliate research centers.

 Sha’s research concerns ethico-aesthetic improvisation, and a topological approach to morphogenesis and process philosophy.
 His particular areas of study include the realtime, continuous mapping of features extracted from gestural instruments (such as woven or non-woven fabrics) into parameters modulating the continuous synthesis of video, sound, and physical or software control systems.
 This technical work supports the expressive improvisation of gesture in dense, palpable fields of sound, video and structured light, and animated materials.